 - 1/2 batch Chipotle Ranch Dressing

-Add jalapeños, jackfruit, spices, and salt, stirring to evenly coat the jackfruit.
+- Add jalapeños, jackfruit, spices, and salt, stirring to evenly coat the jackfruit.
 Cook, over medium heat, until jackfruit begins to brown slightly around the edges, about 5 more minutes.
+Remove from heat and stir in cilantro, salsa verde, and fresh lime juice.

-Place about 3-4 tablespoons of jackfruit filling along the bottom third of the tortilla.
+- Place about 3-4 tablespoons of jackfruit filling along with the bottom third of the tortilla.
 Tightly wrap the tortillas, push a toothpick through the middle, and place them seam-side down on the prepared baking sheet.
 Repeat until all the filling is gone.
+Brush the tops of each taquito with olive oil and bake for 15-20 minutes until golden brown and crispy.

-While taquitos are baking, make the Chipotle Ranch according to these instructions.
+- While taquitos are baking, make the Chipotle Ranch according to these instructions.
+Serve alongside warm taquitos.